 Go into any supermarket and they’re essentially all selling the same food products that are entirely produced by these few food conglomerates.
 A small percent of food found inside these stores is produced by food manufacturers that are either outside of these conglomerates or have been secretly taken over by these conglomerates.

-The co-founder of Microsoft and his wife now rank as America’s largest private farmland owners.
+Bill Gates now rank as America’s largest private farmland owner.
 Actually, when it comes to the extensive farmland portfolio of Bill and Melinda Gates, the question should be, “Ever hear of Michael Larson?”
 For the last 25 years, the Claremont McKenna College alum has managed the Gateses’ personal portfolio as well as the considerable holdings of the Bill & Melinda Gates Foundation.
 (Although our researchers identified dozens of different entities that own the Gateses’ assets, Larson himself operates primarily through an entity called Cascade Investment LLC.)
 [The Land Report]

 Do I have to explain to you the ramifications of such a land holding?
 This man will hold for his power and profit the source of food in America and be able to better influence the sustainable development goals of the United Nations.
 Don’t forget, this is the same person pushing vaccines to reduce population, biometic identification, genetically modified foods, synthetic food production, and climate modification.

 Everything from the orange juice to the bread, meats, chickens, fruits, vegetables, the so-called healthy foods, and anything else you may consume has been intentionally targeted to produce disease.

 Besides the new world order goal of reducing population, the Agriculture Industrial Complex has created and supports huge profit centers for the medical industrial complex and big-pharma tasked with treating these man-made diseases with costly medical care and an endless supply of drugs.